chrundle/biprop/README.md

 This implementation of **biprop** was built on top of the [**hidden-networks**](https://github.com/allenai/hidden-networks) repository from the Allen Institute for AI.

+## Global Pruning and Data Augmentation Update (Feb 10, 2022):
+The following updates have been added to biprop to reflect several implementation details that were developed for our NeurIPS 2021 paper [**A Winning Hand: Compressing Deep Networks Can Improve Out-Of-Distribution Robustness**](https://openreview.net/forum?id=YygA0yppTR)

+### Global Pruning
+The original implementation of biprop pruned the network in a layerwise fashion, that is, the fraction of unpruned parameters in each layer was equal to the `prune_rate` argument.
+This update includes an option to prune the network globally, that is, the fraction of unpruned parameters globally is equal to the `prune_rate` argument however the fraction of unpruned weights in each layer is not constrained to be equal to `prune_rate`.
+Our experiments in [**A Winning Hand**](https://arxiv.org/abs/2106.09129) *(see Figure 5 in Appendix C)* illustrate that globally pruned networks are capable of achieving higher accuracy at higher sparsity levels when compared to layerwise pruned models.

+- Global pruning can be accomplished by adding the flag `--conv-type GlobalSubnetConv` to any new training run.

+- Note that for models pruned at 50% sparsity or higher, the `prune_rate` is updated using a progressive scheduler to avoid layer collapse (i.e., when an entire layer is pruned).
+By default, this scheduler will reach the full sparsity at 10 epochs but this number of epochs can be specified by the user with the flag `--prune_rate_epoch`.

+### Data Augmentation
+The *Augmix* and *Gaussian* data augmentation schemes utilized in [**A Winning Hand**](https://arxiv.org/abs/2106.09129) have been added to this implementation of biprop for public use and experimentation.

+**Augmix**: We incorporated the [official Augmix repo](https://github.com/google-research/augmix) implementation of Augmix.
+The following arguments were added to facilitate the use of Augmix with biprop:
+- Use `--augmix` when training to use Augmix.
+- Use `--jsd` when training with Augmix to add the Jensen-Shannon divergence term to the loss function.
+- Use `--mixture-width` to set the number of augmentation chains to mix per augmented example.
+By default, this value is 3.
+- Use `--mixture-depth` to set the depth of augmentation chains. -1 denotes stochastic depth in [1, 3].
+By default, this value is -1.
+- Use `--aug-severity` to set the severity of base augmentation operators.
+By default, this value is 3.

+**Gaussian**: The Gaussian implementation randomly adds gaussian noise to training images.
+The following arguments were added to control the standard deviation and probability of noise being added to images:
+- Use `--gaussian_aug` when training to using this gaussian data augmentation method.
+- Use `--std_gauss` to set the variance of the sampled gaussian noise.
+By default, this value is 0.1.
+- Use `--p_clean` to set the probability that an image is clean (i.e., gaussian noise is **not** added to image).
+By default this value is 1 (all images will be clean).

+### A note on loading pretrained models
+From this version forward, all saved models now include fields containing the `conv_type`, `prune_rate`, and arguments relating to Augmix and Gaussian data augmentation schemes.
+The `conv_type` and `prune_rate` flags allow pretrained models to be properly loaded without requiring additional user flags.
+However, when loading pretrained models trained prior to this update a warning will be raised indicating that the `conv_type` and `prune_rate` should be specified to ensure proper loading of the model.
+Additionally, we include a `train_augmentation` field to enable the user to perform a quick check of which augmentation scheme was used during training.
+Additional augmentation settings (e.g. `p_clean` and `jsd`) are also included in the saved model file so that this information is preserved with the model and not just in the auxiliary `settings.txt` file.

 ## Setup

 ### Quick Setup